beeware/briefcase/docs/how-to/publishing/android.rst

 ------------------------------------

-To publish to the Google Play store, you will need a Google Play Developer account, which costs ~$25 USD per year.
+To publish to the Google Play store, you will need a Google Play Developer account, which costs 25 USD.
 You will then need to provide information for your app's store listing including an icon and screenshots, upload the app to Google, and finally roll the app out to production.